Bio / CV / Texts

 A gift, an instamatic Kodak.

-At school, the discovery of the theatre, which takes him out of his social environment, is love at first sight.
+Discovering the Theatre that takes him out of his social environment is a love at first sight.

 A simple meeting can change everything, turn a life upside down.

-Self-taught, it is to seduce a young girl, that he opens a photo club in high school, great success in the photo club, discovery of the laboratory, revelation of the magic of the enlarger, but a bitter failure with the girl.
+Self-taught, it is to seduce a young girl, that he opens a photo club in the secondary school, big success at the photo club, discovery of the laboratory, revelation of the magic of the enlarger, but a bitter failure with the young lady.

-Certainly in order to overcome his fears and shyness, he engrossed himself in the theatre with bulimia, as an actor but also by observing set designers and hanging out with technicians and lighting designers such as François Eric Valentin.
+Certainly to overcome his fears, his shyness, he rushes into the theatre with bulimia, as an actor but also by observing scenographers and hanging out with technicians, light creators such as François Eric Valentin.

-Questioning determinism: whether social, horizontal, vertical, geographical, linguistic or philosophical.
+Questioning determinism: whether it is social, horizontal, vertical, geographical, linguistic or philosophical.

 This is about our free will.